upwork/python-upwork/sources/README.txt

 * Manage your distributed team
 * Search for contractors and jobs
 * Send bulk invitations to interview and make offers
-* Send bulk messages to your team
+* Work with Messages workflow
 * Retrieve Time & Financial information for your company, team and contractors

 The API is the best way to communicate between apps.